Innovating Wellbeing: Human-Centered Design in the AI Era

 • Direction, facilitation, and support from the instructor throughout the course

-Admission to this program is competitive; up to 30 exceptional students will be accepted.
+Admission to this program is competitive.
 Requirements include:

 • Enrollment in grades 10, 11, or 12 in a high school in China with exceptional academic experience, or in year 1 or 2 in a university in China